 Starting at 2nd level, geomancers gain an elemental resistance of 2 to earth, fire, ice, lightning, water, and wind.
 This resistance increases by 2 every four levels after 2nd level.

 Favored Terrain (Ex)

-Starting at 3rd level, a geomancer may select a type of terrain from the table below.
+Starting at 3rd level, a geomancer may select a type of terrain from Table: Favored Terrains.
 The geomancer gains a +2 bonus on Initiative checks and Knowledge (geography), Perception, Stealth, and Survival skill checks when he is in this terrain.
 A geomancer traveling through his favored terrain normally leaves no trail and cannot be tracked (though he may leave a trail if he so chooses).

 At 7th level and every four levels thereafter, the geomancer may select an additional favored terrain.
 In addition, at each such interval, the skill bonus and initiative bonus in any one favored terrain (including the one just selected, if so desired), increases by +2.

 If a specific terrain falls into more than one category of favored terrain, the geomancer’s bonuses do not stack; he simply uses whichever bonus is higher.